ArcadeAntics/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

-This works for a lot of use-cases, except for interactive use where you
+This works for a lot of use-cases, except for interactive use when
-probably are not changing the working directory as you move amongst
-files, and it will not if your R script is stored on a website.
+moving between files in different directories, nor when an R script is
-Sometimes it is convenient to have the working directory set elsewhere.
+stored on a website.
+Sometimes it is convenient to have the working
-This also means that you cannot make R scripts that act like
+directory set elsewhere.
+This also means that R scripts cannot be made
-executables.
-If you need to call other scripts in the same directory,
+to act like executables.
+If a script needs to call other scripts in the
-you could not call those other scripts without the original script's
+same directory, it could not do so without the its own path.
-path.

 ### `utils::getSrcFilename()`

-You could use `utils::getSrcFilename()`.
-Everywhere you would use
-`this.path()`, use
+Everywhere `this.path()` would be used, write
-`utils::getSrcFilename(function() NULL, full.names = TRUE)` instead
+`utils::getSrcFilename(function() NULL, full.names = TRUE)`
-(yes, it is quite lengthy), and everywhere you would use `this.dir()`,
+instead (yes, it is quite lengthy), and everywhere `this.dir()` would
-use `utils::getSrcDirectory(function() NULL)` (again, quite lengthy).
+be used, write `utils::getSrcDirectory(function() NULL)` (again,
+quite lengthy).

 While this will work for R scripts uploaded to a website, this will not
-work in interactive use since you have to `source()` your scripts.
+work in interactive use since scripts must be run with `source()`.
-Also, it means you must set option `keep.source` to `TRUE`; once again
+Also, it means option `keep.source` must be set to `TRUE`; this may not
-this may not be a big deal, but something that may cause issues.
-This
+be a big deal, but something to be aware of.
+This means R scripts could
-means you could not run your R scripts from a shell ever again, making
+not be run from a shell ever again, making it an incredibly
-it an incredibly inconvenient substitute.
+inconvenient substitute.

 ## Closing